BDA-KTS/extract_urls_mentions_hashtags/README.md

 ## How to Use

-- Run the
+Run code cells of the `index.ipynb` notebook

-- Execute the `main.py` file using the command `python main.py`
-- *It imports functions from entity_extractor.py*
+*It imports functions from entity_extractor.py*

 ## Contact